anthonyfabius/anthonyfabius/README.md

 ### 🔭Currently Working On

-Most of my time goes towards working on [ParadiseOS](https://github.com/ParadiseOS/ParadiseOS), which is a lightweight 32-bit x86 multi-core operating system open-source operating system currently in development.
-Aside from that, I am currently developing a graph library in Rust and learning about compiler optimization.
+Most of my time goes towards working on [ParadiseOS](https://github.com/ParadiseOS/ParadiseOS), which is a open source micro-kernel operating system I'm working on with friends.
+Aside from that, I am currently developing a graph library in Rust and working on various projects.

 ### 📚 Learning